theMPatel/functional_genomics_tools/STYLE_GUIDE.md

 Python is the main dynamic language used at Google.
 This style guide is a list of *dos and don'ts* for Python programs.

-To help you format code correctly, we've created a [settings file for Vim](google_python_style.vim).
-For Emacs, the default settings should be fine.

 Many teams use the [yapf](https://github.com/google/yapf/) auto-formatter to avoid arguing over formatting.